2022 Hyundai Elantra Review, Ratings, Specs, Prices, and Photos

 Super-miser Hybrids suit us best, but the Elantra N outperforms.

-Under its radical skin, the Elantra offers three distinct power choices, with a fourth on the way.
+Under its radical skin, the Elantra offers four distinct power choices.
 The Hybrid’s our hypermiler favorite, and the Elantra N excites.
 Base cars do fine commuter detail—and the Elantra N promises ripe performance for a sliver of sedan buyers.
-We give the Elantra a 5 here for the Hybrid and base versions, but N versions might rate a 6 or more.
+We give the Elantra a 5 here for the Hybrid and base versions, but N versions would rate a 7.

 Is the Hyundai Elantra 4WD?